 - An Inactivate form removes a course from the catalog entirely so it can no longer be offered.

 Course Add, Modify, and Inactivate request form submissions are accepted throughout the year.
-However, the effective date of new and updated courses depends on the date that final approval is granted; more information on Dates and Deadlines is provided on the Curricular Affairs website's Course Approvals page.
+However, the effective term for new or updated courses depends on the date that final approval is granted; more information on Dates and Deadlines is provided on the Curricular Affairs website's Course Approvals page.